Shakhida Shaimardanova

-Shakhida Shaimardanova (1938-2020) is an Uzbek composer who is best known for her Symphony in C Major.
+Shakhida Shaimardanova (11 November 1938 – 17 February 2020) was an Uzbek composer who is best known for her Symphony in C Major.

 Shaimardanova was born in Tashkent, where she studied music at the Tashkent Conservatory from 1957 to 1964.
 She uses themes from Uyghur folk music in her compositions.
 Her Symphony in C Major was recorded by the Uzbek State Philharmonic directed by Zakhid Khaknazarov on Molodiva D 076785/86.

+Shaimardanova died on 17 February 2020, at the age of 81.